dylan9/libgdx.github.io/wiki/utils/saved-game-serialization.md

 ---
 title: Saved game serialization
 ---
-For saving simpel data types, libGDX offers [Preferences](/wiki/preferences).
+For saving simple data types, libGDX offers [Preferences](/wiki/preferences).
 However, if you want to save custom objects, in particular your whole game state – usually to save it to disk so it can be restored later – you need to serialize it first.
 There are a couple of different ways for doing this.

 # JSON serialization